What is a physical examination?

 - names and contact information for other doctors you may have seen recently

-You may want to dress in comfortable clothing and avoid any excess jewelry, makeup, or other things that would prevent your doctor from fully examining your body.
+You may want to dress in comfortable clothing and avoid any excess jewelry, makeup, or other things that would prevent your PCP from fully examining your body.

-Before meeting with your doctor, a nurse will ask you a series of questions regarding your medical history—including any allergies, surgeries, or symptoms you might have.
+Before meeting with your PCP, a nurse will ask you a series of questions regarding your medical history, including any allergies, past surgeries, or symptoms you might have.
 They may also ask about your lifestyle, including if you exercise, smoke, or drink alcohol.

-Typically, your doctor will begin the exam by inspecting your body for any unusual marks or growths.
-You may sit or stand during this.
+Your PCP will usually begin the exam by inspecting your body for unusual marks or growths.
+You may sit or stand during this part of the exam.

-Next, he or she may have you lie down and will feel your abdomen and other parts of your body.
-When doing this, your doctor is inspecting the consistency, location, size, tenderness, and texture of your individual organs.
+Next, they may have you lie down and will feel your abdomen and other parts of your body.
+When doing this, your PCP is inspecting the consistency, location, size, tenderness, and texture of your individual organs.

-Your doctor will use a stethoscope—the listening device doctors typically keep around their necks—to listen to various parts of your body.
-This could include listening while you take deep breaths and listening to your intestines.
+Your PCP will use a stethoscope — the listening device doctors typically keep around their necks — to listen to various parts of your body.
+This could include listening to your lungs while you take deep breaths and listening to your intestines.

-Your doctor will also use a technique known as “percussion,” tapping around the body like it was a drum.
-This helps your doctor discover fluid in areas where it should not be, as well as locate the borders, consistency and size of organs.
+Your PCP will also use a technique known as “percussion,” which involves tapping the body like it’s a drum.
+This technique helps your PCP discover fluid in areas where it shouldn’t be, as well as locate the borders, consistency, and size of organs.

 After the appointment, you are free to go about your day.
 Your PCP may follow up with you after the exam via phone call or email.
 They will generally provide you with a copy of your test results and carefully go over the report.
 Your PCP will point out any problem areas and tell you anything that you should be doing.
-Depending on what your doctor finds, you may need other tests or screenings at a later date.
+Depending on what your PCP finds, you may need other tests or screenings at a later date.

 If no additional tests are needed and no health problems arise, you are set until next year.